 First of all, let’s check out the promotional video for the Easton Ghost:

-Here is what Easton have to say about their new bat:
+Here is what Easton had to say about their new bat:

 The All-New Dual Stamp Ghost Double Barrel bat features a patent-pending DOUBLE BARREL design that is engineered to provide players the best possible feel, pop and sound.